familan/bpmn_dart/README.md

 # BPMN
 Use with `bpmn-js` library.
 <br> For web only.
-Forger about tests if use flutter.
+Forget about tests if using flutter.

 ### How to